 However, one visit could produce quite satisfying results.

 Zoom!
 Teeth Whitening

 As the name suggests, Zoom!
-Whitening is among the fastest ways to pearly white teeth.
-Though it is among the more costly methods, it's an option that more and more people are beginning to turn to, because of its immediate and immediately noticeable results.
+Whitening is among the fastest methods to white teeth.
+Though it is one of the more costly methods, it's an option that more people these days are beginning to turn to, for its immediate and immediately noticeable results.